RivaD2/personal/udemy-typescript-complete-guide/typescript-notes.md

 - The issue is if you search for, "JS composition vs inheritance", the definition of the composition is incorrect in the JS community
 - This quote is from 'Design Patterns, Elements of Reusable Object-Oriented Software".
 This book was not written specifically for JS.
 ON page 20, the authors speak about **Delegation**.They say specifically that delegation is favored as a pattern to implement composition.
 With this pattern, we have some class (Window is the class in the book)that has a reference to another object.
 Any time a request comes in to get area of Window, this class delegates calculations off to outside object. **Composition here means one object has reference to another object, or possibly multiple objects**
 - Online, most blog posts say, "Hey,let's build up the definition of an object by using methods."
 This is not the same as how it is defined in the book.
 Really this is Multiple Inheritance!

+**View Classes for web App:**

+- Each view must produce HTML
+- I should be able to nest one view's HTML in another
+- I need to have a good way to handle user events
+- There will most likely be tight coupling between a view and a model
+- I need to be able to reach into the HTML produced by a view and get a specific element
+- View Classes will be: `UserEdit, UserShow and UserForm`